freeboardgames/FreeBoardGames.org/blog/source/_drafts/Easily-Creating-An-Online-Battleship-with-Boardgame-io.md

 Even before writing a single line of code, let's think about how we are going to store the relevant data for coding the game rules.
 The state of the game can be represented with:

-- Which turn is (a turn finishes when the player has no action left).
 - Each user's ships, each one using one or more cells.
 - The position of each user's salvos.

-Given this minimal information, we should be able to calculate what to display each user at any given time.
-Another important feature is that we can't allow each player to know where are the other player's ships, so we must leverage [Boardgame.io's secret state](http://boardgame.io/#/secret-state) -- In this case, we will need to write our own ``StripSecrets`` in order to only show the cells of ships that were hit.
+Given this basic information, we are be able to calculate what to display each user at any given time.
+Another important feature is that we can't allow players to know the position of their opponent's ships, so we must leverage [Boardgame.io's secret state](http://boardgame.io/#/secret-state).
+In order to use *SecretState*, we will need to write our own ``StripSecrets`` to show only the cells of ships that were hit.

-Therefore, the whole game state can be represented in a JSON like this:
+Therefore, the whole game state can be represented in JSON like this:
 ```javascript
 {
   ships: [